 Shalford Common Consultation

 We are consulting on the management of Shalford Common.
 The consultation will cover how it will be protected and necessary improvements.
-The consultation will run until 31 October 2020.
+The consultation time has been extended and will run until 31 December 2020.

 We are aiming to draw up an action plan setting out measures to address: